 Looking for experienced french drain installers nearby that can install a custom yard drainage system for your front or backyard?
 The Texas Gulf Coast is known for its troublesome storms, heavy rainfall, and flooding; that’s why installing a channel or french drain system is so important.
 Living Trees & Shrubs has provided french drain installation service throughout West Houston, Katy, and Fulshear, Texas for 32 years.
 If you find standing water in your yard a French drainage system might be the perfect solution.
 Call (713) 464-8733 or request a consultation and quote online from our professional drainage contractors.

 French Drain Repair, Cleaning & Installation

 Are you having problems with your lawn drainage system?
 Is a clogged french drain preventing it from working properly?
-In addition to installing systems, we also provide the following french drain repair and maintenance services.
+In addition to installing systems, we also provide the following landscape drainage repair and maintenance services.
 Contact us to learn more about our drainage services.

 - French Drain Cleaning

 - Drain Exit Point Debri Clearing

 - Custom French Drain Design

 - Drain Cover Replacement

 Our sprinkler system specialists will design the perfect irrigation system to complement your landscaping.
 It is important for the design of such a system to take into account the specifics of each type of plant life and its hydration requirements.
 The designer must also keep in mind those areas that may have difficulty draining properly.